akkanben/reading-notes/README.md

-# Code 102 Reading Notes
+# Reading Notes

+These are my reading notes during my time at [Code Fellows](https://www.codefellows.org/).
+I'm currently in Code 301.

+## Code 102 - Intro to Software Development

 I tested into Code 201 but below is a list of topics covered from Code 102: